Prevention – Creating Buy-In

 Security

-Security staff are often the ‘foot soldiers’ of cultural heritage sites.
-They have access to most, if not all, areas and make frequent checks throughout our buildings’ spaces.
+Security staff are vital partners in IPM.
+They have access to most, if not all, areas and make frequent checks throughout buildings’ spaces.

 What is their role and how can they help you promote IPM?